SethArchambault/BikeBlacklist/readme.md

 # API

 Everything should have APIs!
-Let me know if you have any suggestions for this: http://detroitbikeblacklist.com/feedback
+Let me know if you have any suggestions for this. (http://detroitbikeblacklist.com/feedback)[Leave Feedback]

 Try these: